Jim-Still/Comic-Keepers/README.md

 Apart from the coding, I enjoyed my opportunity to provide some style to the application.

-Here's a close up of the header I put together,
+Here's the header I put together,

 ![CapstoneHeader](https://user-images.githubusercontent.com/90332162/146983968-47eddac7-4227-4506-843f-0e41546da9e0.png)